seeebiii/osm-routing-examples/README.md

 Here are some example classes for different use cases.

-#### Note
+**Note:**
 I prefer to use the word _node_ instead of _vertex_ in terms of graphs.
 So don't be irritated.

+**Download OSM files:**
+You can download OSM files for Germany (and other areas as well) on [this website](http://download.geofabrik.de/).

 ### PBF-Reader
 Example to show how to read nodes and ways of an OSM PBF file.
+Uses [Graphhopper](https://github.com/graphhopper/graphhopper) to read an OSM PBF file.
 See [PbfReader](/src/main/java/de/sebastianhesse/pbf/reader/PbfReader.java)

 ### NodeEdgeReader
 Example to show how to simply read nodes and ways into a graph of nodes and edges.
+Uses [Graphhopper](https://github.com/graphhopper/graphhopper) to read an OSM PBF file.
 See [NodeEdgeReader](/src/main/java/de/sebastianhesse/pbf/reader/SimpleNodeEdgeReader.java)

 ### OsmMapViewer
 Example to show how to connect OSM data with a Swing application and also be able to route between two points.
+Uses [JMapViewer](http://wiki.openstreetmap.org/wiki/JMapViewer) to start a Swing application and show a map.
 See [OsmMapViewer](/src/main/java/de/sebastianhesse/pbf/viewer/OsmMapViewer.java)

 ### Dropwizard Server
-A Dropwizard application setting up a routing API accessible via REST.
+A [Dropwizard](http://www.dropwizard.io/) application setting up a routing API accessible via REST.
 See [DropwizardPackage](/src/main/java/de/sebastianhesse/pbf/dropwizard)

 In order to start the server: